 Spot on flea treatments are actually poisons, with the dosage finely tuned to allow for your dog's safety, yet at the same time kill any parasites.

 The Slightest Behavioural Change Could Mean Your Pomeranian is Sick

-Pomeranian owners learn very quickly that their pet Pom is one of the family, not a mere creature kept outsider on a leash all day.
-Owners lavish praise when necessary and love their pets very much.
+Pomeranian owners learn very quickly that their Pom is one of the family, not a mere creature kept outsider on a leash all day.
+Owners lavish praise when necessary and love their dogs very much.

 Unfortunately, Poms can’t speak English and tell you when something is wrong.
-So it’s critical that you closely watch their overall behaviour to determine if problems do exist.
-The slightest behavioural change could mean your pet is sick.
+So it’s critical that you closely watch their overall behavior to determine if problems do exist.

 In March 2010, a year-long study into flea treatments by the EPA published their findings and these are the results they discovered: